PmasonFF/Reconcile-Editor/Demo/readme.md

 In this case there is only some cleanup of older workflow versions, and simple column headers:

-- flatten_digging-up-the-oceans-past_class_sorted_raw.csv
+- flatten_digging-up-the-oceans-past_classifications_demo.csv
-- and the flattening script: Oceans_past_flatten_transcriptions_no_clean.py
+- and the flattening script: Oceans_past_flatten_transcriptions_demo.py

 #### Parameter .txt files used with reconcile.py
-The sample files were reconciled using reconcile.py using the parameter lists found in the file reconcile_parameters.txt included here.
+The sample files were reconciled using reconcile.py using the parameter lists found in the file reconcile_parameters_demo.txt included here.
 This was done two ways, once a reconciliation of the flattened .csv file, and again a direct reconciliation of the raw export.
 In both cases the --explanations parameter was set, and both the reconciled and summary files were requested.
 For the raw data export the unreconciled file is also required.
 Note for the flattened files the -f csv format requires the -c column listing for the fields and their type to be flattened.

 #### Reconciled and unreconciled files.
 This procedure produced two sets of reconciled and unreconciled data.
 Any one set can be used to demonstrate the editor.
+These reconciled files were produced using reconcile.py version 0.4.8, more recent versions give similar results.
 The flattened file gives the cleanest output since it has simple column headers:

 The flattened version of Oceans' past:
 - oceans-past_reconciled.csv
-- flatten_digging-up-the-oceans-past_class_sorted_raw.csv
+- flatten_digging-up-the-oceans-past_classifications_demo.csv
 - oceans-past_summary.html

 If you want to see what it looks like reconciled directly from the raw Oceans'export (the normal method for NfN projects)